Can I Claim For Injuries At Work Caused By A Lack Of Safety Goggles?

 - Personal Protective Equipment For The Eyes In The Workplace

-- Why Is Protective Eyewear Important?
+- Why Are Protective Safety Googles Important?

 - What Protective Eyewear Must An Employer Provide?